 Pursuant to the Share-Based Compensation Plan, the CGCC may from time to time authorize the issuance of Awards to directors, officers, employees and consultants of Prophecy or employees of companies providing management or consulting services to Prophecy.
-The maximum number of Shares which may be reserved for issuance under the Share-Based Compensation Plan is 50,080,263.
+The maximum number of Shares which may be reserved for issuance under the Share-Based Compensation Plan is the equivalent of 887,043.